Distributional Random Forests for Complex Survey Designs: Abstract

 \section{Abstract}

-We study estimation of the conditional law $P(Y|X=\mathbf{x})$ and continuous functionals $\Psi(P(Y|X=\mathbf{x}))$ when $Y \in \mathcal{Y}$ takes values in a locally compact Polish space, $X \in \mathbb{R}^p$, and the observations arise from a complex survey design.
-We propose a survey-calibrated distributional random forest (SDRF) that incorporates complex-design features via a pseudo-population bootstrap, PSU-level honesty, and a Maximum Mean Discrepancy (MMD) split criterion computed from kernel mean embeddings of H\'{a}jek-type (design-weighted) node distributions.
-We provide a framework for analyzing forest-style estimators under survey designs; establish design consistency for the finite-population target and model consistency for the super-population target under explicit conditions on the design, kernel, resampling multipliers, and tree partitions.
+We study estimation of the conditional law ${P}(Y \mid X = \mathbf{x})$ and continuous measurable maps of it when $Y \in \mathcal{Y}$ takes values in a locally compact Polish space (e.g.\ $\mathbb{R}^d$), $X \in \mathbb{R}^p$, and the observations arise from a complex survey design---a single- or multi-stage sampling scheme that may involve unequal selection, stratification, and clustering.
+We propose a survey-calibrated distributional random forest (SDRF) that incorporates complex-design features via the pseudo-population bootstrap, PSU-level honesty, and a Maximum Mean Discrepancy (MMD) split criterion computed from kernel mean embeddings of design-weighted node distributions.
+We provide a framework for analyzing forest-based estimators under various survey designs; establish consistency for both finite- and super-population conditional laws under explicit conditions on the design, kernel, resampling multipliers, and tree partitions.
 As far as we are aware, these are the first results on model-free estimation of conditional distributions under survey designs.
-Simulations under a stratified two-stage cluster design provide finite sample performance and demonstrate the statistical error price of ignoring the survey design.
-The broad applicability of SDRF is demonstrated using NHANES: We estimate the tolerance regions of the conditional joint distribution of two diabetes biomarkers, illustrating how distributional heterogeneity can support subgroup-specific risk profiling for diabetes mellitus in the U.S.\ population.
+Simulations under a stratified two-stage cluster design expose the systematic bias incurred by ignoring survey structure.
+We illustrate the broad applicability of SDRF on NHANES, estimating the conditional joint tolerance regions for two diabetes biomarkers, revealing subgroup-level distributional heterogeneity relevant to diabetes risk profiling in the U.S.\ population.